dtbpkmte/BellioT/README.md

     - added basic feature of a bell: a button to press, with hardware debounce
     - completed the connection protocol between master device and bell device
     - almost completed implementation on real hardware ("almost" because there's some problem on ESP32 I can't fix yet)
+- 28/06/2021:
+    - fixed watchdog timeout error on ESP32.
+Now both devices are working correctly according to the protocol!

 Credits and References
 ----------------------